natasha campbell-mcbride, phd, md

 Dr. Campbell-McBride graduated with honors as a medical doctor in 1984 from Bashkir Medical University in Russia.
 She gained postgraduate degrees in neurology and in human nutrition at Sheffield University in the United Kingdom.

-In 2004, she published a book Gut and Psychology Syndrome: Natural Treatment of Autism, ADHD, Dyslexia, Depression and Schizophrenia.
+In 2004, she published Gut and Psychology Syndrome: Natural Treatment of Autism, ADHD, Dyslexia, Depression and Schizophrenia.
 The book explores the GAPS nutritional protocol, which is highly successful in treating people with learning disabilities and other mental problems.
 In 2017, she released her book Vegetarianism Explained.
-She has been working with many young people who have chosen a plant-based diet and as a result became very ill.
+She has been working with many young people who have chosen a plant-based diet and as a result became ill.
 The book was a result of an intense study into the value of plant foods versus animal foods.

 A new book, Gut And Physiology Syndrome, is scheduled to come out this year.
-This book focusses on chronic physical health problems, from allergies, eczema and asthma to autoimmune illness, chronic fatigue and fibromyalgia.
+This book focuses on chronic physical health problems, from allergies, eczema and asthma to autoimmune illness, chronic fatigue and fibromyalgia.

 McBride is a popular keynote speaker at many professional conferences and seminars worldwide.

-GUT AND PSYCHOLOGY SYNDROME
+GUT AND PHYSIOLOGY SYNDROME